Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Central limit theorem

 where the last step follows by viewing the expectation value as an integration over $\mathbb C^n$ and absorbing the factors $e^{t h}$ into the weight factors associated to $Q_\tau^h$.
 We conclude that $(C_n^h)'(t)=a_n^h(t)$.
-By Prekopa's theorem $C_n^h$ is convex, hence we have
+Next we use the standard observation that a cumulant generating function is convex (or, equivalently, that a moment-generating function is log-convex), giving

 for any $0\leq s\leq t$.
 We thus have

 We may now apply the dominated convergence theorem to conclude that

 This implies that only the second order cumulant survives in the limit $n\to\infty$.
 We thus have a central limit theorem. \end{proof}